2018 Science Education Grants

 Lake Clark’s Village Day Camp ProgramSince 2015 Lake Clark has delivered youth day camps in subsistence qualified partner communities.
-During two day-long programs, National Park Service educators lead games, crafts and activities for elementary age participants, and partner with a cultural demonstrator to provide culturally-relevant tradition skills activities for middle and high-school-aged participants.
-This project will fund the development of new and innovative activities to improve the scope and quality of the day camp program.
+During the week-long program, National Park Service educators led games, crafts and activities for elementary age participants, and partner with a cultural demonstrator to provide culturally-relevant tradition skills activities for middle and high-school-aged participants.
+This project funded the development of new and innovative activities to improve the scope and quality of the day camp program.

 Falcons and Friendship Continued – Outreach in Circle and CentralIn 2018, National Park Service (NPS) staff will return to Circle and Central, Alaska to provide another two-day outreach event at the Circle School and Tribal Hall.
 Since 1975, Circle has been the launch site for Yukon-Charley Rivers National Preserve’s annual long-term American Peregrine Falcon surveys and many other NPS studies, including shallow lakes monitoring, archaeology, moose, wolf and botanical surveys.
 Despite their close proximity to the preserve, many residents are unfamiliar with the research projects occurring in the preserve.
 By reaching out, we hope to share the results of our research, promote a better understanding of the NPS mission, and provide information about possible career or volunteer opportunities for youth within NPS and partner organizations.